Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

 #### 3. Set Up Azure AI Vision Face API
 - Go to the [Azure Portal](https://portal.azure.com/#create/Microsoft.CognitiveServicesFace) and create a new **Face** resource.
 - After deployment, navigate to the resource and copy the **Endpoint URL** and one of the **Key** from the "Keys and Endpoint" section.
-- You will be asked to input the following environment variables at the first time you start the mcp server:
+You will be prompted to enter the following environment variables the first time you start the MCP server:
   - `Azure AI Face API Endpoint`: The endpoint URL of your Azure Face API deployment.
   - `Azure AI Face API Key`: The API key for your Azure Face API resource.